 Christmas turkey, fruitcake rocketing toward space station

 CAPE CANAVERAL, Fla.
-(AP) — Christmas turkey is rocketing toward the International Space Station, along with cranberry sauce, candied yams and the obligatory fruitcake.
+(AP) — Christmas turkey rocketed toward the International Space Station on Wednesday, along with cranberry sauce, candied yams and the obligatory fruitcake.

-The launch was delayed for a day because of a problem with food for the mice.
-NASA discovered Monday that the food for the mouse-tronauts was moldy.
-More food was rushed in from California.
+The launch was delayed a day when NASA discovered that the food for the mouse-tronauts was moldy.
+More food had to be rushed in from California.